 *The bergapten-free oil contains 0–0.0091% bergapten.
 See Essential Oil Safety, 2nd Edition, for a complete list of components.

-Aromatherapy: A Complete Guide to the Healing Art: Bergamot helps enhance immunity, heal wounds and skin growth, and prevent scarring.
-Aids digestion.
-Balances emotions.
+Aromatherapy: A Complete Guide to the Healing Art: Bergamot helps enhance immunity, heal wounds and skin growths, and prevent scarring.
 The scent can reduce stress, depression, anxiety, insomnia, cycles of compulsive behavior.
-Bergapten-free bergamot can be used for most skin conditions.
-The essential oil also deodorizes.
+Bergapten-free bergamot essential oil skin benefits most skin conditions.
+The essential oil also aids digestion, balances emotions, and deodorizes.

 The Complete Book of Essential Oils and Aromatherapy: Uses for bergamot essential oil include helping relieve fears, indigestion, wounds, acne, herpes sores, depression, stress, tension, insomnia, and emotional crisis.
 The oil is emotionally strengthening.

 The Encyclopedia of Essential Oils (updated edition): Use bergapten-free bergamot for skin conditions such as acne, boils, eczema, psoriasis, scabies, insect bites, oily complexion, spots, and wounds.
 Other uses of this essential oil include relief from bad breath, sore throats, flatulence, loss of appetite, colds, fever, flu, anxiety, depression, and stress-related conditions.
 The oil has a refreshing and uplifting quality.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine bergamot disperses stagnant Qi-energy and harmonizes Liver-Qi.
 This essential oil encourages the release of pent-up feelings and helps in the rediscovery of spontaneity and optimism.
 The oil's energy is cool and dry and its main element is wood.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, bergamot promotes emotional stability and insight and mildly promotes alertness and optimism.
 Physically, the essential oil balances and harmonizes and is beneficial for oily, congested skin.
 In Traditional Chinese Medicine the essential function of bergamot is to regulate the Qi and harmonize the Shen.
-Recommended blends:
+Recommended essential oils to blends with bergamot:

-Subtle Aromatherapy: The green color of bergamot suggests an affinity for the heart chakra, especially to help relieve grief.
+Subtle Aromatherapy: This essential oil's green color suggests an affinity for the heart chakra, especially to help relieve grief.

 The Essential Guide to Aromatherapy and Vibrational Healing: Spiritually, use bergamot during meditation with the intention to align your awareness with angels, spirit guides, and spiritual master teachers.
 Mentally, this essential oil clears a foggy mind and helps with focus and clarity.
 Emotionally, the oil can raise your levels of joy.